gioalco/EasyOrder/README.md

 5. You should now have a database called 'EasyOrder' with all the tables.

 ## Running the Website
-In the root directory of the project, run the command: `php -S localhost:8000`
+[//]: # (In the root directory of the project, run the command: `php -S localhost:8000`)
+[//]: # (In the htdocs folder of XAMPP, remove all of the files or move them out of the directory.
+Then put all the project files onto the htdocs folder.
+Start apache server from the GUI of XAMPP.)
+In the htdocs folder of XAMPP, make a folder 'EasyOrder'.
+Then in Apache's httpd.conf in XAMPP, find DocumentRoot and Directory and change it to the absolute location of the 'EasyOrder'.
+In default installation, this can look like: `DocumentRoot "C:/xampp/htdocs/EasyOrder"
+<Directory "C:/xampp/htdocs/EasyOrder">`
+Then start the Apache server and open 'localhost' in the browser.

 ## Running the Chatbot
-In the root directory of the project, run the command: `node --env-file=.env server.js`
+In the EasyOrder directory, open your terminal and run the command: `node --env-file=.env server.js`